 The majority were twin keel.
 The Leisure 27SL is rigged as a masthead sloop, with an aluminium mast and boom.
 Standing rigging is conventional stainless steel wire, whilst the running rigging is Terylene rope.
 The yachts are often fitted with head-sail reefing systems.
 Sheet and halyard winches are fitted, with the latter on the coach roof.
 The main-sheet traveller is mounted on the bridge deck and so runs across the companionway entrance.

-Interestingly, the Mirage 2700/Leisure 27SL mainsail is 155 ft2, but the mainsail on the original Cobramold Leisure 27 is just 128 ft2.
+Interestingly, the Mirage 270/Leisure 27SL mainsail is 155 ft2, but the mainsail on the original Cobramold Leisure 27 is just 128 ft2.

-A plough anchor is fitted and is normally stowed on the fore-deck.
+The supplied plough anchor is normally stowed on the fore-deck.
 A boarding ladder is fitted to the transom and most boats are fitted with the optional stainless steel handrail on the coach roof to permit safe working around the mast.